Nominations close Thursday, February 7, 2019 at 4 p.m.

 - DELEGATE to the NEA Representative Assembly

-- ALL communication with nominees and candidates is by EMAIL.
+Note: ALL communications with candidates by the MCCC office is by EMAIL.

 Policies Related to Candidates for Delegate Status